Jo Nesbø: Early life

-Career
+Writing career

 The Harry Hole series

 The series follows Harry Hole, a tough detective working for Crime Squad and later with the National Criminal Investigation Service, whose investigations take him from Norway to numerous other countries.
 Hole takes on seemingly unconnected cases, sometimes found to involve serial killers, bank robbers, gangsters, or the establishment, but spends a significant amount of time battling alcoholism and his own personal demons.

 The Harry Hole novels are multi-layered, violent, and often feature women in peril, as typified by The Snowman.
 On the return of Harry Hole in The Thirst, Nesbø said: "I was always coming back to Harry; he is my soul mate.
 But it is a dark soul, so it is – as always – both a thrill and a chilling, emotionally exhausting experience.
 But Harry and the story make it worth the sleepless nights."

 A film adaptation of The Snowman, with Tomas Alfredson directing (replacing Martin Scorsese, who executive produced), and starring Michael Fassbender, Rebecca Ferguson, and Charlotte Gainsbourg, premiered in October 2017.
 A television adaptation Jo Nesbø's Detective Hole began filming in Oslo in 2024.